According to a study, 71% of website visitors complete their purchases offline.

-- Inserted primary call to action (click-to-call) at top of page, and repeated 6 additional times.
+- Inserted primary call to action (click to call) at the top of the page and repeated six additional times.

-On that last bullet point, tracking the call length based on url & phone number would allow Ifbyphone to easily determine which pages/keyword targeting combinations would have the highest ROI.
+Tracking the call length based on URL and phone number allowed Ifbyphone to determine which pages/keyword-targeting combinations had the highest ROI.

-If your company were running PPC campaigns that were segmented by geographic region, you could easily determine which geographic regions would have higher conversion rates using similar methodology, but more on that later.
+If your company runs PPC campaigns segmented by geographic region, you can easily determine which geographic regions have higher conversion rates using a similar methodology (more later).

 - Stronger colors and imagery.